Olympus E-PM1 vs Panasonic G10

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-PM1 provides a higher video resolution than the G10.
 It can shoot video footage at 1080/60i, while the Panasonic is limited to 720/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G10 has an electronic viewfinder (202k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PM1 relies on live view and the rear LCD for framing.
 That said, the E-PM1 can be equipped with an optional viewfinder – the VF-2.
 The table below summarizes some of the other core capabilities of the Olympus E-PM1 and Panasonic G10 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PM1 and the G10 is in-body image stabilization (IBIS).
-The E-PM1 reduces the risk of handshake-induced blur with all attached lenses, while the G10 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PM1 reduces the risk of handshake-induced blur with all attached lenses, while the G10 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-PM1 and the G10 write their files to SDXC cards.